-- (1) Each person operating an aircraft engaged in commercial air transport shall comply with the provisions of Subpart 8.7.2. - (2) Each person operating a rotorcraft identified as Class 1, 2, or 3 in international commercial air transport shall comply with the code of performance in IS: 8.7.1.2(2). - (3) The Authority may grant exemptions in accordance with Part 1 of these Directives, from the requirements of Subpart 8.7.2 if special circumstances make a literal observance of a requirement unnecessary for safety. - (4) Where full compliance with the requirements of Subpart 8.7.2 cannot be shown due to specific design characteristics (e.g., seaplanes, airships, or supersonic aircraft), the operator shall apply approved performance standards that ensure a level of safety not less restrictive than those of relevant requirements of this Subpart. - (5) No person may operate a multiengine aircraft used for revenue passengers carrying operations that is unable to comply with any of the performance limitations of Subparts 8.7.2.5 through 8.7.2.9 unless that aircraft is continually operated- - (a) In daylight;
+- (1) Each person operating an aircraft engaged in commercial air transport shall comply with the provisions of Subpart 8.7.2. - (2) Each person operating a rotorcraft identified as Class 1, 2, or 3 in international commercial air transport shall comply with the code of performance in IS: 8.7.
+2.2(b). - (3) The Authority may grant exemptions in accordance with Part 1 of these Directives, from the requirements of Subpart 8.7.2 if special circumstances make a literal observance of a requirement unnecessary for safety. - (4) Where full compliance with the requirements of Subpart 8.7.2 cannot be shown due to specific design characteristics (e.g., seaplanes, airships, or supersonic aircraft), the operator shall apply approved performance standards that ensure a level of safety not less restrictive than those of relevant requirements of this Subpart.

-- (b) In VFR, excluding over the top operations; and - (c) At a mass that will allow it to climb, with the critical engine inoperative, at least 15 m (50 ft.) a minute when operating at the MEAs of the intended route or any planned diversion, or at 1500 m (5,000 ft.)
-MSL, whichever is higher. - (6) Multi-engine aircraft that are unable to comply with paragraph (5) (c) are, for the purpose of this Subpart, considered to be a single engine aircraft and shall comply with the requirements of paragraph (4).
+- (5) No person may operate a multiengine aircraft used for revenue passengers carrying operations that is unable to comply with any of the performance limitations of Subparts 8.7.2.5 through 8.7.2.9 unless that aircraft is continually operated- - (a) In daylight; - (b) In VFR, excluding over the top operations; and - (c) At a mass that will allow it to climb, with the critical engine inoperative, at least 15 m (50 ft.) a minute when operating at the MEAs of the intended route or any planned diversion, or at 1500 m (5,000 ft.)
+MSL, whichever is higher. - (6) Multi-engine aircraft that are unable to comply with paragraph (5) (c) are, for the purpose of this Subpart, considered to be a single engine aircraft and shall comply with the requirements of paragraph (4). - (7) Helicopters shall be operated in accordance with a code of performance established by the Authority, in compliance with the applicable provisions of this Part.